-Function Controls

-Go to start (IE only) Proce the Home key

-(IE only) Press the Home key.

-Go to end (IF each) Dress that Find leave

-(IE only) Press the End key.

-Mute audio 40

-(IE only) Press the M key during play.
+Function Controls Reverse Frames Tap J-move reverse one frame.
+(IE only) Press the Left Arrow key-move reverse 10 frames.
+(Chrome and IE 11) Press the Left Arrow key-move reverse 1 frame.
+Press the Down Arrow key to move reverse 10 frames.
+The arrow keys on the numbers keypad function in the same manner.
+Go to start (IE only) Press the Home key.
+Go to end (IE only) Press the End key.
+Mute audio IE only) Press the M key during play.
 Press again to unmute.

-Scroll media 0.05 / 1:01

-Full screen mode ₹ ×

-Press this button to expand to full screen mode.
+Scroll media ▶ 0.05 / 1:01 Full screen mode Press this button to expand to full screen mode.
 Zoom mode (IE 11 only) Press Z to zoom in.
 Press Z again to zoom back out.

-Video-safe overlay 8

-Click to display/hide the video safe overlay frame, for SD and HD proxies.
+Video-safe overlay Click to display/hide the video safe overlay frame, for SD and HD proxies.
+Closed captioning Click to display closed captions, when provided by browser.
+Audio track menu Track 1 (en) Track 2 (es) Audio ^ CC When multiple audio tracks are present, the Audio menu displays.

-Closed captioning сс

-Click to display closed captions, when provided by browser.

-Audio track menu Track 1 (en) Track 2 (es) Audio ^ CC

-When multiple audio tracks are present, the Audio menu displays.
 Click to select the track you want to hear.
 (IE only).